Concepts

 if err != nil { panic(err) }

-// Process chunks as they arrive for chunk := range stream.Ch { fmt.Print(chunk.Content) // Print without newline for streaming effect } fmt.Println() // Final newline
+// Process chunks as they arrive for chunk := range stream.Ch { fmt.Print(chunk.Delta) // Print without newline for streaming effect } fmt.Println() // Final newline

 // Check for errors after stream completes if err := <-stream.Err; err != nil { panic(err) }